Everything you need to know about Jesus Christ Superstar

 The show is the brainchild of Andrew Lloyd Webber and Tim Rice, both British musical theatre stalwarts.
 Coming up with the idea when they were in their early twenties, they were inspired to approach the story of Jesus through Judas.
 The idea was first released as a concept album in 1970, with emphasis on Jesus, Judas and Mary Magdalene.
 After charting in the United Kingdom and the United States, Jesus Christ Superstar opened on Broadway in 1971, before transferring to the West End in 1972.
 Since then, it has been revived numerous times, with the Regent’s Park Open Air revival winning best musical revival at the 2017 Olivier Awards.

-Who will star in the show?
+Who starred in the show?

 Robert Tripolino will make his London debut in the titular role of Jesus in the production.
 His previous theatre credits include Rags at the Hope Mill Theatre in Manchester, and has starred in Australian productions of La Cage Aux Folles, Aladdin and The Addams Family.